chainofflowers/CourseProject/CodeBook.md

 * **average**: numeric, contains the average of the measurement in the "*variable*" field per each group of (activity,subject)

 * **measure**: character string, identifying the measure in the original dataset from which the measure in the "variable" field was derived.
-It can assume of the following 10 values:
+It can assume one of the following 10 values:
   ```
   BodyAccel
   GravityAccel